State of New York Department of Civil Service, Employee Benefits Division

 If you join a non-NYSHIP Medicare Advantage Plan, you may have no benefits except the benefits available through that plan.
 Your NYSHIP benefits will be drastically reduced or canceled.

 When should I contact Medicare?

 If you are planning to retire, and you or your spouse is 65 or older or either of you is eligible for primary Medicare coverage, contact your Social Security office three months before active employment ends to arrange for Medicare Parts A and B coverage.
 NYSHIP will no longer be your primary insurer soon after you retire.
 Be sure you are enrolled in Medicare Parts A and B at that time.
-Your domestic partner must be enrolled in Medicare at age 65 whether you are an active or retired employee.
+Your domestic partner/same-sex spouse* must be enrolled in Medicare at age 65 whether you are an active or retired employee.
 If diagnosed with end-stage renal disease, you or your dependent must have Medicare Parts A and B in effect upon completion of the Medicare 30-month coordination period whether you are an active or retired employee.

 If you retire before you or your dependent reaches age 65, Medicare generally becomes primary to NYSHIP on the first day of the month in which you/your dependent reaches age 65 (or the first of the month before the birthday if the birthday falls on the first of the month).
 Contact Social Security three months before the month in which you or your dependent becomes eligible to enroll in Medicare.
 If after you retire, you or your dependent becomes eligible for Medicare due to disability, you must enroll when first eligible.
 Persons eligible for Medicare due to end-stage renal disease should refer to the NYSHIP General Information Book to determine when Medicare becomes primary.